 I added two components to a lesson task on rational equations.The first was an idea called, Hint Cards, shared by Michael Pershan at Shadow Con at NCTM 2015.
 The second, which I will discuss in another post, was having students use Desmos to confirm answers that they found algebraically.
 There were so many surprising positives from this lesson that I have to share.

 As always, lesson awesomeness starts with a good task.
 The class had studied the simplifying, solving and graphing of rational functions.
 It was time to write and apply them.
-My school’s Algebra 2 team decided on a common task titled Optimum Bait Company.
-I’m not sure where the task came from, but it offered the following context followed by six prompts.
+My school’s Algebra 2 team decided on a common task created by our colleague, Jake Paino, titled Optimum Bait Company.
+The task offered the following context followed by six prompts.

 My brother Matt owns Optimum Bait Company.
 Optimum Bait Company manufactures fishing lures.
 The monthly cost to run the factory is $4200 and the cost of producing each lure is an additional $0.25 per lure.

 - If he produces 1000 lures in one month, what is the average production cost per lure?

 - Create a function, C(x), that models the average production cost per lure.

 - Calculate the average production cost per lure if he produces 4000 lures in one month?
 8000 lures?
 12000 lures?
 420000 lures?